21st Century Heroes workshops provide therapeutic and instructional activities for wounded veterans.

-The mission of Wyoming Stargazing is to inspire and educate through Wyoming's extroadinary skies.
+The mission of Wyoming Stargazing is to inspire and educate through Wyoming's extraordinary skies and the Universe beyond.

-We offer free, year-round, family-friendly, daytime and nighttime programming in the form of stargazing programs, solar astronomy programs, planetarium programs, and indoor astronomy presentations.
-Over the past four years we have offered 226 free astronomy programs.
-Our vision is to build a public observatory and planetarium in Jackson Hole.
+We offer free, year-round, family-friendly, daytime and nighttime programming including stargazing programs, solar astronomy programs, planetarium programs, and indoor astronomy presentations.
+Since 2013 years we have offered over 600 free astronomy programs.
+Our vision is to build an observatory and planetarium in Jackson Hole.

-Dedicated to creating an environment safe for people, pets, and wildlife through education, advocacy, and trapping regulation reform.
+Wyoming Untrapped is dedicated to creating a safe and humane environment for people, pets and wildlife through education, trapping regulation reform and compassionate coexistence.

 The Yellowstone to Yukon Conservation Initiative (Y2Y) protects and connects habitat from Yellowstone to Yukon so people and nature can thrive.

 Y2Y is a US/Canadian trans-boundary organization that protects core wildlife habitat and the areas that link them.
 In Idaho, Montana, and Wyoming, Y2Y promotes safe wildlife passage, public lands planning, natural resource policy, and coexistence with wildlife.
 Y2Y has offices in Wyoming, Idaho, British Columbia, and Alberta.